 The Phoenix Project

-Phoenix is a confidential service to support children, young people and their families who are at risk of or affected by Childhood Sexual Exploitation (CSE).
+The Phoenix Project is a confidential service to support children, young people and their families who are at risk of or affected by Childhood Sexual Exploitation (CSE).

-The project supports children and young people aged 8-17 to make positive choices about healthy relationships and personal safety.
-Phoenix takes a holistic approach to supporting families and therefore we also provide a package of support for parents/carers to enable them to understand childhood sexual exploitation and safeguard their child/young person.
+The project supports children and young people aged 8 -17 to make positive choices about healthy relationships and personal safety.
+We also provide a package of support for parents and carers to help them understand childhood sexual exploitation and to safeguard the children and young people in their care.

 What is Childhood Sexual Exploitation (CSE)?

 Child sexual exploitation is a form of sexual abuse.
-It occurs where anyone under the age of 18 is persuaded, coerced or forced into sexual activity in exchange for, amongst other things, money, drugs/alcohol, gifts, affection or status.
+It occurs where anyone under the age of 18 is persuaded, coerced or forced into sexual activity in exchange for money, drugs, alcohol, gifts, affection or status, among other things.
 Consent is irrelevant, even where a child may believe they are voluntarily engaging in sexual activity with the person who is exploiting them.
 Child sexual exploitation does not always involve physical contact and may occur online.

 The warning signs of CSE can include: